conjon1/homelab/README.md

     * flux?

 ###
-Look at the /doc directory for the installation process
+Look at the /doc directory for the installation processes